Italian Studies

 8 (SQF), 7 (EQF), second level

-Admission to the first year of study shall be granted to the candidates who have completed:
+Admission to the first year of study (single and double discipline course) shall be granted to the candidates who have completed:

 a) a first cycle study programme in the field of Italian studies or Italian translation studies carrying 240 ECTS credit points;